 All around the world, people are faced with conflicts of environmental justice and are affected by social, economic and political influence.
 This lesson introduces students to the concept of environmental justice and civic engagement with an interactive role-play activity.
 Students will learn to communicate with one another to devise an equitable plan for the sake of all stakeholders involved and consider the range of environmental impacts that community-level decisions can have.

-Please note that there is required, teacher-led student prep work prior to this program.
-Be sure to factor in extra time when booking.
+Please note that there is required teacher-led student prep work prior to this program.
+We recommend leading prep lessons one to two weeks before your field trip with us.
 Thank you!

 - Students will define and identify the ecological significance of an Estuary